eswdd/eswdd.github.io/_posts/2009-08-19-the-journey-so-far.md

 ---
 {% include JB/setup %}

+*Historical note:* This post written under the previous blog name 'Diary of a Distributed Virgin'

 Funnily enough, I didn't wake up one day and decide that I needed to learn about distributed systems.
 I did wake up one day (Tuesday to be precise) and decide to blog about the process, but that's another thing entirely - in fact it came to me whilst cycling home from work.
 I like cycling.